West Shore School District

 Based on enrollment, the school district is the largest serving Cumberland County and one of the largest in the greater Harrisburg metropolitan area.
 It was formed in 1966 from four small Cumberland County districts and one school district in York County.
 About 58 percent of the district's students come from York County, with the remaining 42 percent coming from Cumberland County.
 Eighty percent of the district's area resides in York County.

 West Shore School District operates two high schools (grades 9–12).
 Most students from Cumberland County attend Cedar Cliff High School and most of the York County students attend Red Land High School.
-The district also operates three middle schools (grades 6–8), and ten elementary schools (grades K-5).
+The district also operates three middle schools (grades 6–8 currently, 7-8 in 2024), 2 intermediate schools (grades 5-6, opening in 2024), and ten elementary schools (grades K-5 currently, grades k-4 in 2024).